EEG-project-capstone/brain_waves/README.md

 ## Usage guide

 1. Set up a conda environment with the `environment.yml` file.
 Required packages are `gtts`, `psychopy`, and `psychtoolbox`.
+     - PsychoPy no longer used due to erroring, would be great for future teams to troubleshoot this as it would allow for more specific control over stimulus.
 2. Edit the noun, adjective, and verb lists in the text files (or use the provided default words).
 3. Import `generate_and_play_sentences` and `update_patient_dict` from `stimulus_package.py`.
 4. Call `generate_and_play_sentences` with appropriate arguments to administer the verbal stimuli.